ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## merge_tree_min_rows_for_concurrent_read_for_remote_filesystem {#merge-tree-min-rows-for-concurrent-read-for-remote-filesystem}

-If at least as many lines are read from one file, the [MergeTree](../../engines/table-engines/mergetree-family/mergetree.md) engine can reads parallelized, when reading from remote filesystem.
+The minimum number of lines to read from one file before [MergeTree](../../engines/table-engines/mergetree-family/mergetree.md) engine can parallelize reading, when reading from remote filesystem.

 Possible values: